 Q: What are GPU-enabled bundles from Amazon WorkSpaces?

-The Graphics bundles are well-suited good for general-purpose graphics workloads such as computer-aided design, manufacturing, and engineering software.
-Each Graphics bundle comes with a high-performance NVIDIA GPU with 1,536 CUDA cores and 4 GB of video memory.
+The Graphics bundles are well-suited for general-purpose graphics workloads, such as virtual desktops for office productivity and modern web applications.
+Each Graphics bundle comes with an NVIDIA GPU with 1,536 CUDA cores and 4 GB of video memory.
 Each Graphics bundle includes 8 vCPUs, 15 GiB of RAM, 4 GB of video memory, and 100 GB of storage on the user volume, and 100 GB of general-purpose persistent storage on the root volume.
-Graphics bundles provide a Windows 7 desktop experience powered by Windows Server 2008 R2 or a Windows 10 desktop experience powered by Windows Server 2016.
+Graphics bundles provide a Windows 10 desktop experience.

-The GraphicsPro bundles are ideal for complex graphics applications such as 3D visualizations, 3D rendering, image processing, video encoding, media encoding, seismic visualization, and data mining.
-GraphicsPro bundles come with a dedicated high-performance NVIDIA Tesla M60 GPU with 2048 parallel processing cores, and a hardware encoder capable of supporting up to 10 H.265 (HEVC) 1080p30 streams and up to 18 H.264 1080p30 streams.
+The GraphicsPro bundles are ideal for professional graphics applications such as computer aided design, manufacturing, and engineering software.
+GraphicsPro bundles come with a dedicated virtual workstation GPU, the NVIDIA M60 with 2048 parallel processing cores, and a hardware encoder capable of supporting up to 10 H.265 (HEVC) 1080p30 streams and up to 18 H.264 1080p30 streams.
 Each GraphicsPro bundle contains 16 vCPUs, 122 GiB of RAM, 8 GB of video memory, and a minimum of 100 GB for the root volume and 100 GB for the user volume.
-GraphicsPro bundles provide a Windows 10 desktop experience powered by Windows Server 2016.
+GraphicsPro bundles provide a Windows 10 virtual workstation experience.

 Q: In which AWS Regions can I launch GPU-enabled Amazon WorkSpaces bundles?